pbcaa logo

 ART & PHOTOGRAPHY COMPETITION

 The PBCAA reserves the right to refuse any entry deemed unsuitable and not in good taste.
-Entries must have been completed since July, 2006.
+Entries must have been completed since last year's show.
 Artists may only enter pieces in one level.
 Pieces entered in other competitions are allowed, but those that have won Best of Show elsewhere may only be entered in the Master's Class.
 Absolute Judging will apply–see note on page 1.

 GENERAL RULES